-Additionally, the bill amends existing tax code provisions to ensure that the price paid by the state or federal government for purchasing property or easements for border security infrastructure cannot be considered when appraising other real property.
-This aims to prevent inflated property values due to government purchases for border security purposes.
+Additionally, the bill amends existing tax code provisions to ensure that the price paid by the state or federal government for purchasing property or easements for border security infrastructure is not considered when appraising other real property.
 The changes will take effect on January 1, 2026, contingent upon the approval of a related constitutional amendment by voters.
+The bill also clarifies that once an exemption is granted, it does not need to be claimed in subsequent years unless ownership changes or the property owner's qualification for the exemption changes.

 Statutes affected: Introduced: Tax Code 11.43 (Tax Code 11)